Q. What is a PDF Sewing Pattern?

 Free pattern sometimes do not include all the above files.
 Be sure to read the What You Get section in each listing to see what's included.

 A. Rain City's PDF Sewing Patterns includes detailed sewing instructions.
-Depending on your learning style you can either read the PDF version of the instruction or watch a video tutorial.
+Depending on your learning style you can either read the Instruction File or watch a video tutorial.